Fruit & Vegetable Benefits, Growing Tips & Recipes

 Dividing and Propagating Banana Plants

-Dig around the pup carefully, exposing where it connects to the mother plant.
-Use a sharp, clean spade to separate it, making sure it has adequate roots attached.
-Plant immediately in rich, well-draining soil.
+Dig carefully around the small plant to actually see where it definitely connects to the main plant.
+Use a sharp, clean spade to actually separate it, and definitely make sure it has enough roots attached.
+Plant the seeds immediately in rich soil that drains well, as this will further help the plant growth itself.

 Preparing for the Next Growing Season

-Apply a fresh 2-3 inch layer of compost around the base, but keep it away from directly touching the stem.
-This slow-release nutrition powers growth all season.
+As per proper gardening practice, put a fresh 2-3 inch layer of compost around the plant base but keep it away from touching the stem directly.
+This slow-release nutrition further supports plant growth throughout the season itself.

 banana plant: how to grow